guiyep/my-react-form-state/docs/redux/operations/README.md

 ## updateForm

-Dispatchable operation that updates one/more field/s value/s inside the `my-form-state` redux state.
+Dispatchable operation that updates one/more field/s value/s inside the `my-react-form-state` redux state.
 Will update any form/field property that is being affected by this field (<a href="/#/state/README#form-state">See the form state</a>).
-The `formId` is not required when used using `registerForm` from `my-form-state/core` or `useMyFormState` from `my-form-state/react` or `my-form-state/react-redux`.
+The `formId` is not required when used using `registerForm` from `my-react-form-state/core` or `useMyFormState` from `my-react-form-state/react` or `my-react-form-state/react-redux`.

 **Kind**: Thunk.
 **Returns**: Nothing.